dwhiffing/fury/content/aar/mf/mf2/mf2_aj/body.md

 all the big ships in the core of the fleet.
 The Slava is too fast, and the short ranged torps will never catch it, but the nearby Kara is definitely in range, and the Moskva CVH might just be achievable.
-Four torpedoes are assigned to each, and the shots are away\!
+Four torpedoes are assigned to each, and the shots are away!

 The Russians detect the shots almost immediately, and radars and sonars flick on as the ships turn to run at best speed.
 Two torpedoes hit the Kara, sinking it, and the four chasing the Moskva hissed off into the distance, their fuel supplies dwindling rapidly.
-Then, within half a mile of expected loss of control, 1, 2, 3, and 4 explosions happen on the bearing to the Moskva\!
+Then, within half a mile of expected loss of control, 1, 2, 3, and 4 explosions happen on the bearing to the Moskva!
 But there is no one to hear the breakup sounds of the sinking ship.
 The little Dolunay had turned and ducked into the layer again, hoping to clear the area and escape, but little SSKs are slower than SS-N-14s.
 The Dolunay was already dead.